-- 3.1 The processes of sensation and perception - 3.2 The capabilities and limitations of sensory processes

-3.3 Interaction of the person and the environment in determining perception Student performance indicators: (Evidence that standard has been met)
+- 3.1 The processes of sensation and perception - 3.2 The capabilities and limitations of sensory processes - 3.3 Interaction of the person and the environment in determining perception

-- ✓ Compare and contrast the processes of sensation and perception - ✓ Discuss processes of sensation and perception and how they interact - ✓ Explain the concepts of threshold and adaptation - ✓ Explain the capabilities and limitations of sensory processes - ✓ Explain Gestalt principles of perception - ✓ Describe the nature of attention
+- ✓ Compare and contrast the processes of sensation and perception - ✓ Discuss processes of sensation and perception and how they interact - ✓ Explain the concepts of threshold and adaptation - ✓ Explain the capabilities and limitations of sensory processes - ✓ Explain Gestalt principles of perception - ✓ Describe the nature of attention - ✓ Explain how experiences and expectations influence perception

-✓ Explain how experiences and expectations influence perception Sample Performance Task: Students will perform a self-assessment on "Likeliness to Forgive".
+Students will perform a self-assessment on "Likeliness to Forgive".
 Students will be given a number of situations in which people might find themselves.
 People respond in different ways to the situations in terms of what things they will forgive.
 Students will imagine each situation happened to them and describe how they would respond and what influenced their behavior.